Gradient flows and proximal splitting methods: A unified view on accelerated and stochastic optimization: Accelerated extensions of Davis-Yin

-which is exactly the same as equation~\eqref{limmm}.
-Therefore, the remaining steps of the proof follow exactly as in the proof of Theorem~\ref{admm_first_order}, and establishes that Algo.~\ref{ady} is an integrator with $p=1$ according to Definition~\ref{order_def}.
+But \eqref{last_exp} is exactly the same as \eqref{limmm}, thus the remaining steps of the argument follow as before, implying that Algorithm~\ref{ady} is also a first-order integrator to the accelerated gradient flow \eqref{secode}.
+The same holds true for standard Davis-Yin ($\gamma_k=0$) in relation to the gradient flow~\eqref{gradflow}.

-The proof related to the gradient flow \eqref{gradflow} (i.e., with $\gamma_k=0$ in Algo.~\ref{ady}) is similar, but easier, and therefore omitted. \end{proof}

-In order to show that Algo.~\ref{ady} preserves critical points of the underlying ODE, we require the following technical result.